-Choice Point 2.0: A brief overview
+The Choice Point 2.0: A brief overview (updated October 2018)

-This is my new version of the original "Choice Point" tool created by Bailey, Ciarrochi, Harris 2013 for our book The Weight Escape.
+This is my latest version of the original "Choice Point" tool created by Bailey, Ciarrochi, Harris 2013 for our book The Weight Escape.

-You can use this tool for many purposes, including to: explain the model; take a history; set an agenda for a session; summarise a session; instigate and reinforce all of the core ACT processes.
+You can use this tool for many purposes, including to: explain the model; take a history; set an agenda for a session; summarise a session; instigate and reinforce all of the core ACT processes; establish a clear rationale for exposure; and much more.